Contextualized Evaluations: Judging Language Model Responses to Underspecified Queries: How Does Context Change Evaluation Conclusions?

 \section{How Does Context Change Evaluation Conclusions?}

-\paragraph{Presence of context can improve agreement between evaluators.} We report agreement statistics (percentage agreement for majority label and Fleiss' Kappa) for both autoraters and human evaluators in Tables~\ref{tab:model_agreement} and \ref{tab:human_agreement} respectively.
-Significance testing is performed using a paired t-test and values significantly different than the \texttt{NoCtxGen-NoCtxEval} setting are indicated with a \sym{*} (p < 0.05).
-These statistics indicate that context-aware evaluation can significantly increase the agreement between evaluators, especially LM-based autoraters and sometimes human evaluators.
-This suggests that context is helpful in grounding evaluators together towards a more consistent judgement.
-To investigate this further, we compute human evaluator agreement when there was a difference of at least 1 in the total follow-up QAs satisfied by the two responses (reported in Table~\ref{tab:human_agreement_high_diff}).
-These agreement rates are much higher, suggesting that the follow-up QAs can provide relatively more objective criteria to distinguish between responses.
+\paragraph{Presence of context improves agreement between evaluators.} We report percentage agreement rates for both autoraters and human evaluators in Table~\ref{tab:model_agreement}.\footnote{To calculate percentage agreement, we determine the majority label and then compute the percentage of judgments matching this label for each example.
+If all 3 human judgments choose the same option, this would be 100\% agreement; if 2 of 3 humans choose the same option but one differs, this would be 66\% agreement, and so on.
+Percentage agreement averages these scores across all examples.} Significance testing is performed using a paired t-test and values significantly different than the \texttt{NoCtxGen-NoCtxEval} setting are indicated with a \sym{*} (p < 0.05).
+We find that context-aware evaluation can significantly increase the agreement between evaluators, especially LM-based autoraters and sometimes even human evaluators, suggesting that context is helpful in grounding evaluators together towards more consistent judgments.

+While both autoraters and human evaluators generally show increased agreement when provided with context, the magnitude of improvement can vary.
+For example, autoraters show an improvement of roughly 3–10 points in agreement once context is introduced, whereas humans exhibit a more modest increase of about 3–5 points.
+This discrepancy suggests that LM-based evaluators may be more sensitive to context than human evaluators, potentially because they systematically focus on whether explicit constraints in the context are met.
+To investigate this further, we compute human agreement considering only those examples where the two responses differed by at least one in the number of follow-up QAs they satisfied (reported in Table~\ref{tab:human_agreement_high_diff}).
+These agreement rates are much higher than the overall agreement rates in Table~\ref{tab:model_agreement}, suggesting that follow-up QAs can provide relatively more objective criteria to distinguish between responses.